netsys-edinburgh/nervion-powder/README.md

 # Access the source code

-The source code of the Nervion's Powder profile is accessible [here](https://github.com/j0lama/nervion-powder).
+This repository contains the source code of the Nervion's Powder profile.

 If you want access to the source code of Nervion, please, send an email to *jon.larrea@ed.ac.uk*.